 Now that’s priceless!

-But if you want to get up close and personal, for a very reasonable fee of $15-30 per person, there are individual holding sessions too.
+But if you want to get up close and personal, for a very reasonable fee, there are individual holding sessions too.

 You can cuddle a koala at 11 am, 2 pm, and 4.30 pm for your Instagram of Facebook selfies.